The Northeast Materials Database for Magnetic Materials: Results

-Figures \ref{fig:combined_Neel_models} show the predicted versus actual N\'eel temperature plot, absolute error plot, and feature importance plot using ENN and XGBoost models.
-As the figures suggest, the predicted temperatures at the high-temperature region quite deviate from the actual one, this is due to lack of enough training data points in this region.
-The absolute error plots demonstrate that around 64\% data points in the test set have an absolute error of less than 20K for the XGBoost model, whereas in the ENN Model, this proportion is 60\%.
-Feature importance plots show the top 20 most decisive features to predict the N\'eel temperature of the antiferromagnetic compounds.
-Both model shows the proportion of Iron(Fe) atom as the most important feature.
-A significant number of transition metal oxides, including those of iron, manganese, Cobalt, and nickel, exhibit antiferromagnetic behavior.
-This is due to the superexchange interactions between the magnetic ions mediated by oxygen anions, which often result in anti-parallel alignment of adjacent spins, leading to antiferromagnetic ordering \cite{coey2021magnetic, oles2003magnetic}.
-So the appearance of the oxygen atom on both models' importance feature list shows that our models somehow captured the pattern correctly.
+Feature importance plots show the top 20 most influential features in predicting the N\'eel temperature of antiferromagnetic compounds.
+All three models identified the proportion of iron atom (Fe) in the chemical composition as an important feature.
+A significant number of transition metal oxides, including those of iron, manganese, cobalt, and nickel, exhibit antiferromagnetic behavior.
+This arises from superexchange interactions between magnetic ions mediated by oxygen anions, which favor anti-parallel spin alignment, leading to antiferromagnetic ordering~\cite{coey2021magnetic, oles2003magnetic}.
+The consistent appearance of oxygen among the top-ranked features in all models further supports that the models have learned physically meaningful patterns.